ananyavm374/Mental-Health-Survey-Analysis/README.md

 Data Description
 The dataset contains 1259 rows and 27 columns.
-ALl the columns except 'age' is categorical.
+All the columns except 'age' is categorical.
 Missing values in 'state','work interfere' and 'comments'